 Sleepy node devices may own and host a set of resources that need to be made available to the other network participants as if it were a typical, always connected device.
-In some cases low-power, low-range communication technologies (e.g., Zigbee or Bluetooth) may be used to establish connections with relays or gateways capable of longer-range communication (e.g., the user’s home Wi-Fi router or smartphone).
-In this use case several devices used for medical treatment (e.g., insulin pump and blood glucose monitor) embody sleepy node functionality.
+In some cases low-power, low-range communication technologies (e.g. Zigbee or Bluetooth) may be used to establish connections with relays or gateways capable of longer-range communication (e.g. the user’s home Wi-Fi router or smartphone).
+In this use case several devices used for medical treatment (e.g. insulin pump and blood glucose monitor) embody sleepy node functionality.

 Medical Device Monitoring & Management Service (MDMMS)

 This service periodically collects medical information from the user’s monitoring device.
 Such a service usually provides analysis of the device information for use by medical professionals (e.g. user’s care providers).
 This service can also initiate communication with the device (to send it a command, to re-program it, to update its firmware, etc.).
-Additional services could be provided to other actors through the collection and analysis of additional information such as device reachbility, connection and synchronization requirements, battery status, etc.
+Additional services could be provided to other actors through the collection and analysis of additional information such as device reachability, connection and synchronization requirements, battery status, etc.

 Care Provider (CP)